 Statistical analysis

 All analyses were performed using standard descriptive statistics such as mean, standard deviation (SD) and median (range).
 For statistical evaluation of stem tilt and subsidence, respectively, the last follow-up record was used.
 Differences were examined non-parametrically using Wilcoxon-two-sample-tests.
-For statistical significance, a value of less than 0.05 was considered.
+For statistical significance, a p value of less than 0.05 was considered.
 As a complement for the visual display of the time-course of mean axial migration (Fig. 2), a locally weighted polynomial regression model based on the LOESS method was applied.
 All statistical analyses were performed using SAS Vs. 9.4 (SAS Institute Inc., Cary, USA).

 Results